 Monitoring your building once dry rot has been treated

-Once the treatment of dry rot has been implemented, our H+R Curator® system can be installed.
+Once the treatment of dry rot has been carried out, our H+R Curator® system can be installed.
 This enables parameters such as the moisture content of timber and other materials to be remotely monitored to allow building failures or defects to be detected and diagnosed at an early stage.
-These post-treatment monitoring systems are a new and powerful tool for the maintenance and management of buildings, their occupants and contents.
+Post-treatment monitoring systems are a powerful tool for the maintenance and management of buildings, their occupants and contents.
 With the benefit of the information thus gleaned, insurance risks (and premiums) may be reduced.
-What’s more, it provides a solid basis for maintenance planning and enables building professionals and property owners to save on time, materials and expense.
+What’s more, our data can be used as a solid basis to calculate maintenance planning and enables building professionals and property owners to save on time, materials and costs.

-H+R also provides in-house Resurgam® conservation consultancy, which is based on over 25 years of practical and technical experience in the study and conservation of historic buildings and sites.
-The services are made available to architects, surveyors, contractors and building owners including liaising with statutory and heritage bodies, preparing conservation plans, consultancy on the restoration of historic buildings and their fixtures and fittings and historical research, together with remedial specifications, bills of quantities and tender procurement.
+H+R also offers in-house Resurgam® conservation consultancy, based on our 25+ years of practical and technical experience in the study and conservation of historic buildings and sites.
+This service is made available to architects, surveyors, contractors and building owners and includes liaising with statutory and heritage bodies, preparing conservation plans, consultancy on the restoration of historic buildings and their fixtures and fittings and historical research, together with remedial specifications, bills of quantities and tender procurement.